rohanbari/Sandbox/README.md

 - Add a small demo in `src/main.cpp` that blinks the LED while connecting.
 - Move WiFi credentials to a separate, ignored config file and update build instructions.

+Special thanks to ChatGPT for documenting the code.